BrianBut/flashbacks/_pages/extraterrestrial.md

 I told Phyllis I knew nothing about the lecture.
 She tutted, and told when and where it was to held.
 "You are welcome to come".

 "It was Phil and Cocconi's paper that started it", said Phyllis.
 I nodded.
 "They discovered the 21cm window".
-Now I know enough about physics to know that the 21cm. window describes the wavelength of radiowaves which don't get absorbed by the earths atmosphere or interstellar gases.
+I know enough about physics to know that the 21cm. window describes the wavelength of radiowaves which don't get absorbed by the earths atmosphere or interstellar gases.
 It is this frequency which will be used between planets.

 I was intrigued enough to tell everyone I met about the lecture.
 One of them came; no one else.
 He and I were the only people present.
 Not one member of the physics department, nor of the maths department.
 No Africans(3), no Afrikaaners, just me, a British volunteer and Axel, a white South African geography lecturer of German settler stock.